Gela894/cloud-security-engineer-journey/IAM/IAM-deep-dive.md

  ![image](https://github.com/user-attachments/assets/caa1a0c4-29c2-4a8f-af11-30d611db48ae)
 	- Policy attached to group

-## Monitoring with CloudTrail & CloudWatch
+## Logging and Monitoring with CloudTrail & CloudWatch
 We will be enabling CloudTrail to track IAM actions and monitor logs real-time using CloudWatch.
 For this, we will create a CloudTrail role for CloudTrail to send logs to CloudWatch.
 - Let's begin by creating a custom CloudWatch policy:
   	- From IAM dashboard, select Policies > create policy